qiskit-community/lindbladmpo/INSTALL.md

 The above clone command uses https, while you can also clone using ssh if that is how you usually work with github (see the [ITensor](https://github.com/ITensor/ITensor) repository).

 Now that ITensor is cloned locally, its binaries should be built.
-The default settings are configured for _Linux_ and _Windows_ (using Cygwin), with the basic BLAS/LAPACK installation.
+The default settings are configured for _Mac OS_, with the basic BLAS/LAPACK installation.

 On _Mac OS_ execute: